 Clients: Altman Brothers, Joe Babijian, lots of Rodeo Realty

-Don’t let his website fool you!
-Val is a great real estate photographer who has been in the trenches a long time, he hasn’t put a lot of time into his webpage because he doesn’t need to- he has many repeat clients.
+Description: Val returned to Palm Springs a few years ago.
+He can be persuaded to come to LA for a shoot.
+Val doesn't advertise much, most of his business is word of mouth referrals.
 I have found Val to be professional and fast (1hr our less).
 He will try to time the shoot for when the curb shot has the best light, and when there are no cars on the street.
 He shoots with very little equipment, just a tripod and a flash- which is why he is speedy.
 I have worked with Val on several occasions and found his prices competitive and his services reliable.

 Clients: Courtney + Kurt, Rob Kallick, Urban Hillside RE, Tracy Do

-Dan has been a photographer for 30 plus years, he shoots commercial products and eral estate.
+Description: Dan has been a photographer for 30 plus years, he shoots commercial products and real estate.
 He shoots with Todd for LA light photo, they have have been friends since college.
 Dan has a SUV trunk full of equipment and he shoots with an assistant.
-He is methodical when shooting and really takes his time setting up shots and getting rooms from multiple angeles.
+He is methodical when shooting and really takes his time setting up shots and getting rooms from multiple angles.

 Clients: David Offer, Kurt Rappaport, Carl Gambinio, Ernie Carswell (Former)